 Coins of the Ten Emperors

 The Coins of the Ten Emperors are a symbol representing the Ten Emperors during the Qin Dynasty and their imperial reserves.
-They are used as a feng shui adjustment to invite wealth and prosperity from fair and rightful sources.
-It’s particularly helpful to locate the Coins of the Ten Emperors in a visible place near the entry of your home or office.
+They are use the Coins as a feng shui adjustment to invite wealth and prosperity from fair and rightful sources.
+It’s particularly helpful to locate the Coins of the Ten Emperors in a visible place near the front door of your home or office.
 You can also put them in a certain area of the feng shui bagua, depending on your intention, or behind your desk chair for support in your career.

 Eternal (Endless) Knot